Special Interests

 Biography

-Hector R. Mendez-Gomez is a Research Associate Scientist in the RNA Engineering Laboratory at the University of Florida Brain Tumor Immunotherapy Program (UFBTIP) and Preston A. Wells, Jr. Center for Brain Tumor Therapy.
+Hector R. Mendez-Gomez is a Research Associate Scientist in the RNA Engineering Laboratory at the University of Florida Brain Tumor Immunotherapy Program (UFBTIP) and the Preston A. Wells, Jr. Center for Brain Tumor Therapy.

 Publications